the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Reusable Components

-Reusable and composeable components empower you to come up with capable component hierarchies.
+Reusable and composable components empower you to come up with capable component hierarchies.
 They are the foundation of your view layer.
 The last chapters mentioned often the term reusability.
 You can reuse the Table and Search components already.
 Not to forget the App component.

 Let's define one more reusable component - a Button component - which gets reused more often eventually.